 If a PP recipient wishes to satisfy their mandatory participation requirements in full by undertaking self-employment then they must be earning equivalent to or greater than that of 15 hours of work paid at the minimum wage each week.
 A PP recipient with earnings from self-employment below this amount will have to undertake other activities to meet their participation requirements.
 Depending on the nature of the self-employment an employment services provider may agree to take this work into account when negotiating the PP recipient's EPP.

-Single or partnered ministers of religion receiving PP will be subject to part-time participation requirements.
+Ministers of religion receiving PP will be subject to part-time participation requirements.
 That is, they are subject to an obligation to seek suitable paid part-time work of at least 15 hours per week.

 They will be regarded as satisfying their part-time participation requirements in full by undertaking at least 15 hours of paid pastoral work a week for their religious organisation.
 However, the amount of remuneration received does not have to be at least at the National Minimum Wage.
 They will be required to show evidence (e.g. a letter) that they are working at least 15 paid hours per week as a Minister for a religious organisation.

 Where a PP recipient is already working, but for less than 15 hours a week and therefore still has job search requirements, a job offer should be accepted if the total pay as well as the total hours from the employment is higher than the existing job.
-A person would not have to accept a job offer if the total earnings from the new job is less than the total earnings from the existing job.
+A person would not have to accept a job offer if the total earnings from the new job are less than the total earnings from the existing job.
 However if the rate of pay of the new job (e.g. hourly rate) is lower than the existing job's rate of pay, but the increase in hours will mean that a person has greater income overall, they are still required to accept the job.

 Explanation: A person should not be financially disadvantaged through accepting a job offer, if it will force them to give up another, higher-paying (in terms of total pay) job.